very-good-science/data-ethics-club/site/join_in/join_in.md

 - 6th August Chapter 6 - Why can't AI fix social media?
 (48 pages)
 - 13th August: Chapter 7 - Why do myths about AI persist?
 (31 pages)
 - 20th August: Chapter 8 - Where do we go from here?
 (27 pages)

-If you have feedback about this schedule (e.g. you can't make this time and would attend if we changed to a different time, or have noticed we've mistakenly put a talk during a public holiday) then please let us know either via email or commenting on [the Slack thread](https://dataethicsclub.slack.com/archives/C03FQTJHEGZ/p1737979432534019).

 ## Past Meetings